drew-abbo/mcfunc_compiler/README.md

 ```
 .
 ├── data/
-├── libs/
 ├── src/
 ├── Makefile
 └── pack.mcmeta
 ```

 - `data` is your output directory (where the compiled data pack will go).
-- `libs` should contain sub-directories for libraries or APIs.
-You likely don't need this for simple projects.
 - `src` is where all of your `.mcfunc` files and any resource files (e.g. loot tables) should go.
 - `Makefile` lets you just run `make` to compile ([more info](#build-system-make)).